troglodyte/PCEP-prep/Module2.md

 ### Notables
 > In Python you can use escaped chars ('\n') in single quoted strings, unlike PHP

+### Variables
+* A variable comes into existence as a result of assigning a value to it (no need to declare it)
+* use `=` to assign
+* 'best practice' is to use snake_case
+* not allowed to use a variable which doesn't exist (throws error '... is not defined')

+### Comments
+* Ommited at runtime
+* should give 'self-commenting' names
+  * don't use confusing var names

 ### Miscellaneous
 > Function names should be significant